HomePod First Impressions: Let the (Apple) Music Play

 Why would anyone buy a HomePod over one of the more mature and radically cheaper devices from Amazon or Google?
 Audio quality, perhaps, but the big one is complete integration with the Apple ecosystem.
 The Amazon and Google devices won’t work with Apple Music, just Spotify, so if you don’t have a Spotify account, the HomePod gets a lot more attractive right off.
 (Conversely, if you do use Spotify, the HomePod is a lot less interesting.)
 Having the HomePod appear as an audio output device for any iOS device or Apple TV is similarly a big deal.

 Similarly, if you want to use voice control to interact with your task lists, text messaging, and so on, you’ll need a HomePod.
-Support could be deeper — you can’t access calendars or contacts via the HomePod yet — but it’s a safe bet you’d never be able to do via competing devices that can’t access iCloud.
+Support could be deeper — you can’t access calendars or contacts via the HomePod yet — but it’s a safe bet you’ll never be able to do that via competing devices that can’t access iCloud.

 You might not be happy about this, but it’s entirely rational for Apple to force users into this choice because “Apple everywhere” is the path of least resistance for those with Macs, iPhones, and iPads.
 Apple has no incentive to help Spotify in any way, and that’s all that opening the HomePod up would do at this point.
 Even if Apple does decide to open the HomePod up to the wider world in the future, it’s more important for it to work well within the Apple ecosystem first.